pgleamy/Sunrise-Sunset/README.md

 2. Navigate to the project directory.
 3. Run the main script by typing `python main.py` in your terminal.
 4. If running for the first time, you will be prompted to select a city.
 The city data will be saved and reused for future runs.
 If you want to visualize a different city, then delete the `city.json` and `collected_sun_data.py` files.
 Just delete the contents of the DATA directory.
 5. The script will collect sunrise and sunset data for the selected city for the current year.
 This process will take about 12 minutes.
+A progress bar will display progress by days of the year.
 6. Once the data is collected, a visualization will be displayed.
 You can maximize the visualization and export/save it.

 ## Example Output